 Our science department take very seriously any child’s wish to study Medicine and we endeavor to ensure that each pupil, who is applying for Medicine, is as fully prepared for the application process as possible.
-In addition they are supervised by Harriet Wilson who is our UCAS co-ordinator.
+In addition they are supervised by Mr Richard Rawlins – Head of Careers and UCAS.

 In addition to the Academic Enrichment Programme, which is open to all pupils, we also provide a tailored support and guidance programme.